gjena2020/AdvDataStructureLab/README.md

 # AdvDataStructureLab
-Advanced Data Structures Lab for B Tech/M Tech students PROG1
+Advanced Data Structures Lab for B Tech/M Tech students To implement functions of Dictionary using Hashing ( division method, Multiplication method, Universal hashing) To perform various operations i.e., insertions and deletions on AVL trees To perform various operations i.e., insertions and deletions on 2-3 trees To implement operations on binary heap
+To implement operations on graphs
+   i) vertex insertion
+   ii) Vertex deletion
+   iii) finding vertex
+   iv) Edge addition and deletion
+To implement Depth First Search for a graph non recursively To implement Breadth First Search for a graph non recursively To implement Prim’s algorithm to generate a min-cost spanning tree To implement Krushkal’s algorithm to generate a min-cost spanning tree To implement Dijkstra’s algorithm to find shortest path in the graph To implement pattern matching using Boyer-Moore algorithm To implement Knuth-Morris-Pratt algorithm for pattern matching

+PROG1
 To implement functions of Dictionary using Hashing ( division method, Multiplication method, Universal hashing)